 Enjoy boating aboard one of Bay City's own Tall Ships, the Appledore IV and Appledore V. We offer river sails, dinner sails and sails on Saginaw Bay.

-Lift the sails and let the deep waters of the Great Lakes as well as Michigan’s bounty of inland lakes tempt you to while away an afternoon against a backdrop of alluring scenery, mesmerizing sounds and amazing adventure.
-America’s third coast---Michigan’s 3,200-mile freshwater coastline---is a sailor’s delight.
-The Great Lakes--Huron, Michigan, Superior and Erie--and Lake St. Clair are spectacular on their own.
-Add sandy beaches, rocky and forested shores, historic lighthouses, populated and remote islands, waterfront villages and port cities—now you have an irresistible Michigan sailing adventure.
+Michigan’s 3,200-mile freshwater coastline--America’s third coast--is a boater’s delight.
+The Great Lakes--Huron, Michigan, Superior and Erie--and Lake St. Clair are spectacular glacial waterways.More than 80 Great Lakes harbors and marinas provide slips or dock space.
+Add sandy beaches, rocky and forested shores, historic lighthouses, remote islands, waterfront villages and port cities—now you have an irresistible Michigan boating adventure.

 Join 500,000 other